Functions¶

 See TrailDB Data Model for a description of items, fields, and values.

-For maximum performance, it is a good idea to use tdb_item
+For maximum performance, it is a good idea to use tdb_items as

 extensively as possible in your application when working with TrailDBs.